Carine-Tan/Carine-Tan.github.io/index.md

 [PowerBI Dashboards](/pdf/CapstoneProj3_Draft5.pdf)
 <img src="images/CapstoneProj3_image.PNG"/>

 My Experience: This is my favourite of the 5 projects!
 Though throughout the preparation even up till presentation, I had the constant nagging feeling that it is missing something - I've not figured out what it is.
-Hopefully, someday I would!
+Hopefully, someday I would! # I've also asked God to patent the ideas in this project. # Originator

 ---